 Where to Stay & Eat

 You will have several options for meals and accommodation.
-Pine Grove Resort Cottages, long operated by the Chambers family, offers accommodations in their Farmhouse or Chalet for the trail weary rider.
-Roxie's Diner is open daily except Monday's, and now offer accommodations as well as “good eats.”
+Pine Grove Resort Cottages, long operated by the Chambers family, offers accommodations in their Farmhouse or Chalet for the trail-weary rider.
+Roxie's Diner is open daily except Mondays, and now offers accommodations as well as “good eats.”

 Moe’s group decides to make Powassan their final stop.
 This means a long day's trip, since they started early in the morning, had a bite in Port Loring and then made it to Powassan around 7 pm that night!
 A couple of hours of that is night riding, which has a charm of its own.
-A line of sled headlights breaking the darkness of the boreal forest, and reflecting the gleam of who knows what creatures' eyes, as their solitary night hunt is disturbed.
+A line of sled headlights breaks the darkness of the boreal forest and reflects the gleam of who knows what creatures' eyes, as their solitary night hunt is disturbed.

 For those of you who don't want to ride quite that hard, try overnighting in Port Loring, then riding up Nipissing way to North Bay.
 This city truly is snowmobile-friendly, with many restaurants, hotels, motels and lodges putting out the welcome mat for sledders.
 If you are worried about your sled, the Best Western North Bay is not only just off the trail system, but they have a secure lock-up and all the amenities including a hot tub.
 Wouldn't that feel great after a long day's ride?

 Wherever you choose to go using Northeastern Ontario’s snowmobile trail system, remember to make use of the many tools available to make your trip safe and enjoyable.

 Make use of the OFSC website.
 Not only can you plan your exact route, but you will have at your disposal the latest update on trail conditions, closures, detours, and weather.
 You can also purchase your OFSC trail permit, required to use the trail system.